 North Aceh is one of the Regency in Aceh Province that has great potential in agriculture and plantations.
 The production of agricultural products, especially food crops and horticulture, is a leading commodity, because most of the North Aceh area is a producer of commodities from the agricultural sector.
-Based on data from the Central Bureau of Statistics (BPS) [1], The agricultural sector made the largest contribution to the formation of Gross Regional Domestic Production (GRDP) in 2023 with a value of 32.44%.
+Based on data from the Central Bureau of Statistics (BPS) [1], the agricultural sector made the largest contribution to the formation of Gross Regional Domestic Production (GRDP) in 2023 with a value of 32.44%.

-Agriculture is one of the important sectors to improve the economy of a region [2] and has an important role in global food security [3] and [4].
-Agriculture has a role in, among other things, providing food for a growing population [5], provider of raw materials for several manufacturers and a major source of employment [6] especially in North Aceh District.
+Agriculture is one of the important sectors to improve the economy of a region [2] and has an important role in global food security [3,4].
+Agriculture has a role in, among other things, providing food for a growing population [5], provider of raw materials for several manufacturers, and a major source of employment [6], especially in North Aceh District.

-Advances in information and communication technology have made the agricultural sector undergo a fourth revolution [7], there are many ways to optimize the process and utilization of data in decision making for food crop and horticulture management to ensure food security in the future [8,9] such as GIS, IoT, AI and Big Data [10,11,12].
+Advances in information and communication technology have made the agricultural sector undergo a fourth revolution [7], and there are many ways to optimize the process and utilization of data in decision-making for food crop and horticulture management to ensure food security in the future [8,9] such as GIS, IoT, AI, and Big Data [10-12].
 Data mining is one of the approaches used to process information from big data [13].
 Data mining has been applied for a long time in agriculture to discover knowledge [14] and patterns from large-scale data sets [15].
 One of the techniques in data mining is clustering [16,17].

-Clustering is a complex clustering analysis [18] and systematic with numerical and statistical algorithms that are able to analyze data accurately so that it has an impact on making the right decisions [19,20,21].
-In addition to numerical data, clustering can also be applied to images, graphics, text and time series [22].
-One algorithm that is widely used and well known for its effectiveness in solving many clustering problems is K-Medoids [23,24,25,26].
-The K-Medoids algorithm has a medoid, which is data modeled using Krepresentative objects that serve as prototypes for clusters [27].
+Clustering is a complex clustering analysis [18] and systematic with numerical and statistical algorithms that are able to analyze data accurately so that it has an impact on making the right decisions [19-21].
+In addition to numerical data, clustering can also be applied to images, graphics, text, and time series [22].
+One algorithm that is widely used and well known for its effectiveness in solving many clustering problems is K-Medoids [23-26].
+The K-Medoids algorithm has a medoid, which is data modeled using K-representative objects that serve as prototypes for clusters [27].

-This mapping becomes one of the bases for decision making related to planning and managing agricultural production to maintain proper food security.
-One of the approaches used to overcome this challenge is to cluster agricultural production using the K-Medoids algorithm [26] geographic information systembased.
-Geographic information system is a system used to process and store data and display geographically relevant information [28].
-Geographic Information System is a system that can be used as a spatial decision support system.
-The results of the clustering analysis of agricultural production in North Aceh District will be implemented and visualized in a web-based Geographic Information System [29,30].
+This mapping becomes one of the bases for decision-making related to planning and managing agricultural production to maintain proper food security.
+One of the approaches used to overcome this challenge is to cluster agricultural production using the K-Medoids algorithm [26] geographic information system (GIS)-based map.
+GIS is a system used to process and store data and display geographically relevant information [28].
+GIS is a system that can be used as a spatial decision support system.
+The results of the clustering analysis of agricultural production in North Aceh District will be implemented and visualized in a web-based GIS [29,30].

-This research aims to create spatial and clustering of agricultural mapping production in North Aceh district using the K-Medoids algorithm, so as to obtain agricultural production with high production clusters (C1), medium production clusters (C2) and low production clusters (C3).
-The results of this clustering analysis will be implemented into a web-based geographic information system (GIS).
+This research aims to create spatial mapping and clustering of agricultural production in North Aceh District using the K-Medoids algorithm, so as to obtain agricultural production with high-production clusters (C1), medium-production clusters (C2), and low-production clusters (C3).
+The results of this clustering analysis will be implemented into a web-based GIS.
 This research provides benefits to help local governments and other stakeholders in making decisions related to planning and managing agricultural production to maintain food security.
-This research uses agricultural production data from the North Aceh Regency Agriculture Office using the K-Medoids method and Geographic Information Systems.
+This research uses agricultural production data from the North Aceh Regency Agriculture Office using the K-Medoids method and GISs.
+This approach offers a new contribution in agricultural production mapping and clustering technology.